-Mangoes are tropical fruits, in every sense of the word — they need a tropical climate to grow.
-Throughout the spring and summer, you’ll see mangoes from Mexico, Central America, the Caribbean and California in Whole Foods Market stores.
-(You’ll see mangoes from South America in the fall and winter).
-And while you can find mangoes in stores year-round, spring and summer is a “bigger” season for them, which means it’s time to break them out and celebrate.
+Sweet, refreshing mangoes need a tropical climate to grow.
+Throughout the spring and summer, you’ll find mangoes from Mexico, the Caribbean and California in Whole Foods Market stores.
+While you'll see mangoes in stores year-round (look for ones from South America in the fall and winter), spring and summer is really their time to shine.

-Once you’ve cut your mango, there’s so much you can do with it.
-Mangoes are super versatile, as they go with both sweet and savory foods.
-Some of our favorite ideas include:
+Mangoes are amazingly versatile, as they go with both sweet and savory foods.
+Some of our favorite recipes include:

-- Grilling mango halves and using them as a dessert base; serve with coconut milk ice cream and drizzle with honey and toasted coconut flakes.
+Grill mango halves and use them as a dessert base; serve with coconut milk ice cream and drizzle with honey and toasted coconut flakes.

 Mangoes aren’t the only tropical fruits in our stores right now.
 Check out our Guide to Tropical Fruits to explore your options.